netx-as/docs/docs/ddos/ddos-guard.md

 ### Commands

-The following commands are available in ddos-guard context.
+The following commands are available in the `ddos-guard` context.

 #### enable

-Enable DDoS Guard engine.
+Enable the DDoS Guard engine.

 ##### Syntax